ansible/vscode-ansible/docs/development/project_structure.md

 Each part has its own package.json files, tests, and tsconfigs.
 This modularity helps in code navigation and development.

+!!! tip

-> **💡 Tip:** Before working on the code, ask yourself, *"Does this affect the server or the client?"* This can help you find the right part of the code to work on.
+    Before working on the code, ask yourself, *"Does this affect the server or the client?"* This can help you find the right part of the code to work on.

 Here is the structure of the project: